zliobaite/zliobaite.github.io/_posts/2015-4-28-Digital-discrimination.md

 tags : [indirect discrimination] title : What is digital discrimination?
 ---
-{% include JB/setup %}

 Modern forms of discrimination are subtile and difficult to spot, and, perhaps even not intentional.
 Indirect discrimination is such.
 Typically, it is a rule or a procedure that puts certain groups of people into a disadvantage.
 For example, a requirement to fill in a research grant application form in MS Excel puts into a disadvantage users of Linux or Mac OS.
-Software platform, of course, is not yet a legally recognized ground for discrimination, but it makes a good example.
+Software platform, of course, is not yet a legally recognised ground for discrimination, but it makes a good example.

 ![Associative picture](http://zliobaite.github.io/assets/ID-100282992.jpg)
 (associative picture)